Regncon/conorganizer/README.md

 -   Participants can choose favorite events
 -   Display label on new or unread events
 -   Debounce/fix text box, my events
+-   Send emails from server
+-   Create participant in database
+-   Get tickets from checkin

 #### Nice to haves for publishing events